 Student case competition in Logistics and supply chain (lsc)

-The Logistics and Supply Chain Division of IIE invites nominations for the second Student Case Competition.
+The Logistics and Supply Chain Division of IIE invites nominations for the Student Case Competition.
 Any team with three to four student members can attend the competition to showcase their problem solving capability and analytical skills on a related LSC case.
-The winning teams, first, second and third places, of the competition will be recognized at the LSC Town Hall Meeting to be held at the IIE Annual Conference & Expo in Nashville, Tenn., May 30 - June 2.
+The winning teams, first, second and third places, of the competition will be recognized at the LSC Town Hall Meeting to be held at the IIE Annual Conference & Expo in Anaheim, Calif.
+May 21-24, 2016.

 Open to undergraduate and graduates students to compete and showcase their problem solving capability and analytical skills on a related logistics and supply chain case.
 The eligibility criteria are listed as follows: